sullivan28/testsCypress/README.md

+# testsCypress

-#This repository contains automated tests using the Cypress framework to perform functional testing on web applications.
+This repository contains automated tests using the Cypress framework to perform functional testing on web applications.

-#Prerequisites
+## Prerequisites

 Before running the tests, make sure you have the following installed in your development environment:
-Node.js - version 12 or higher
+- Node.js - version 12 or higher
-NPM (Node Package Manager) - usually installed together with Node.js
+- NPM (Node Package Manager) - usually installed together with Node.js

-Installation
+## Installation

-Clone this repository to your local environment: bash
+1. Clone this repository to your local environment:
-Copy code

 git clone https://github.com/sullivan28/testsCypress.git

 Navigate to the project directory: bash
 Copy code